Level: Resort nearby

 1 spot added - 6 photos shared

-Moofushi Island is one of the 26 islands forming Ari Atoll.
-Snorkeling is pure delight here, as it often is on the Maldives Islands atolls.
-The lucky ones enjoying a stay on this gorgeous island will meet clownfish in their anemones, turtles sliding over coral, angelfish, surgeonfish and, if lucky, a manta ray or a blacktip reef shark.
+Moofushi Island is one of the 26 islands forming the Ari Atoll.
+Snorkeling is a pure delight here, as it often is on the Maldives Islands atolls.
+The lucky ones enjoying a stay on this gorgeous island will encounter clownfish in their anemones, turtles sliding over coral, angelfish, surgeonfish and, if lucky, a manta ray or a blacktip reef shark.

-A 20 minutes flight in a seaplane is necessary to reach Moofushi Island from Male, Maldives’ capital city.
+A 20-minute flight in a seaplane is necessary to reach Moofushi Island from Male, Maldives’ capital city.
 Moofushi is a private island: the only ones enjoying its waters are guests in the luxurious hotel Constance Moofushi.

-You can basically explore the whole atoll (external rim and internal reefs), but it is more prudent to stay away from its western part, where waves can be strong.
-As always with atolls, the external side (turned towards the open sea) is home to more aquatic life.
+You can basically explore the whole atoll (outer and inner reef), but do not enter its western shore, where waves can be strong.
+As always with atolls, the external side is home to more sea life.
 It is also the only place where bigger pelagic species such as manta rays can be seen.

 One of the most accessible and nice areas to explore on Moofushi is located around the seaplanes pontoon.
 Enter the water from the beach and swim towards the reef’s edge.

-For the nicest experience, you will swim along the several-hundred-meters long reef drop-off.
-The reef is mainly made of stony coral, including lots of acropora in which hundreds of blue chromis and red anthias like to hide.
-In this area you will see many sea anemones inhabited by small groups of Maldives clownfish.
+The nicest snorkeling is found along the several-hundred-meter-long reef drop-off.
+The reef mainly features stony coral, including lots of branching coral in which hundreds of blue chromis and red anthias like to hide.
+In this area, you will see many sea anemones inhabited by small groups of Maldives clownfish.

-Turtles (usually hawksbill sea turtles) often pay a visit to the reef drop-off; they are quite easy to spot here.
+Turtles (mainly hawksbill sea turtles) frequently pay a visit to the reef drop-off; they are quite easy to spot here.

 Keep the pontoon at a distance and don’t go further than the drop-off.
-If you want to snorkel elsewhere around the island, ask the reception clerk for advice.
-You will be oriented to the best suited spots depending on sea conditions.
+If you want to snorkel elsewhere around the island, ask the diving clun for advice.
+You will be oriented to the best-suited spots depending on sea conditions of the moment.

 All Constance Moofushi guests enjoy full board accommodation.